SilenceGeneric/Techension/README.md

 As we look around us, it's clear that our world is in crisis.
 From climate disasters to social injustices, from pandemics to economic instability, the threats we face are real and pressing.

 But amidst this turmoil, there lies an opportunity—a chance for us to come together, to support one another, and to create positive change.
-That's why I'm excited to talk to you today about a project that's near and dear to my heart—a project that embodies the spirit of community, resilience, and empowerment.
+That's why I want to talk to you today about a project that's near and dear to my heart.
+A project that embodies the spirit of community, resilience, and empowerment.

 It's called CommunityMesh and at its core, it's about harnessing the power of the sun to connect us, to empower us, and to keep us safe in times of need.